UTD-DSA/UTD-DSA-Resources/README.md

 -1b.
 General resources should be put into a folder reflecting their form and function - eg Templates -> Fliers, Memes -> Economy

 -2.
-Contributions should reflect positively on the organization - this repository is mirrored in a public google drive.
+Contributions should reflect positively on the organization.
+This drive is public.

 -3.
-Document intended for internal use only should not be put in this drive.
+Document intended for internal distribution only should not be put in this drive.